-Those threaded joint connections on sinks, water heaters, shower heads and other fixtures are a nice convenience for homeowners, since they don’t need to be soldered together.
+Those threaded joint connections on sinks, water heaters, shower heads, and other fixtures are a nice convenience for homeowners since they don’t need to be soldered together.
 However, simply screwing the parts together isn’t enough – all threaded joints should be sealed with plumbing tape and a pipe compound to prevent leaky pipes.
-Wrap a good amount of tape around the threads of the male connection, apply the thread sealer (aka ‘pipe dope’), and then tighten the adjoining piece.
+Wrap a good amount of tape around the threads of the male connector, apply the thread sealer (aka ‘pipe dope’), and then tighten the adjoining piece.
 The tape and dope help create a water-tight seal.

 Failing to level fixtures during installation.

 This is particularly important with sink bowls and toilets.
 All parts of a sink bowl should be level, and homeowners ought to ensure the toilet is squarely lined up with the wall.

 Not flushing water lines when turning the water back on.